santiment/academy/src/docs/sangraphs/metrics/nvt-ratio/index.md

-*This metric can be found on the* [*\'Ethereum & ERC20 MVRV\' page*](https://data.santiment.net/d/4BpXRALik/05-ethereum-and-erc20-mvrv?orgId=1) *in SANgraphs, along with the MVRV metric which is described in* [*this article*](/intercom-articles/metrics-explained/sangraphs/metric-mvrv-ratio)*.*
+*This metric can be found on the* [*\'Ethereum & ERC20 MVRV\' page*](https://data.santiment.net/d/4BpXRALik/05-ethereum-and-erc20-mvrv?orgId=1) *in Sangraphs, along with the MVRV metric which is described in* [*this article*](/intercom-articles/metrics-explained/sangraphs/metric-mvrv-ratio)*.*

 The \'Network Value-to-Transaction\' (NVT) ratio is an asset valuation